I.4.1 Legal Framework

 Direct Aid Granted under GBER

 GBER allows to implement a wide range of public support measures without prior notification to the EC as long as all criteria given in the regulation are fulfilled.
 It includes a block exemption for aid granted in the context of Interreg projects (GBER Article 20).
-The Interreg CE Programme grants direct State aid under this exemption for Interreg.
-The aid granted by the programme amounts to the whole ERDF budget of the concerned partner(s), up to a ceiling of 2 million EUR of total public contribution per partner and per project.
+The Interreg CE Programme grants direct State aid under this exemption for which the Interreg CENTRAL EUROPE 2021 – 2027 aid scheme has been set up.
+The aid granted by the programme amounts to the whole ERDF budget of the concerned partner(s), up to a ceiling of 2,2 million EUR of total public contribution per partner and per project.
+The full text of the scheme is available under the documents section of the programme website.

 It is very important to note that partners receiving the ERDF from the programme under the GBER regime cannot receive any additional public contributions to their budgets.